How Does Training Differ For Specific Dog Breeds?

 The influence of a connection: Start by educating your dog that hearing a click corresponds to getting a treat or other reward.
 Repeated clicking followed by an instant treat will help to establish a strong association between the click and the positive reinforcement.

-Timing and Repetition: Click and reward your dog as soon as they exhibit the desired behavior.
-Effective clicker training requires consistency, so be ready to click and treat several times during a training session.
+Timing and Repetition: Click and reward your dog when they exhibit the desired behavior.
+Practical clicker training requires consistency, so be ready to click and treat several times during a training session.

-Creating complicated behaviors: Clicker training can be used to create more complex behaviors by rewarding incremental progress made toward the desired outcome.
+Creating complicated behaviors: Clicker training can create more complex behaviors by rewarding incremental progress toward the desired outcome.
 Raise the bar for reinforcement progressively as your dog masters each step until the desired behavior is attained.

 Patience and consistency when training dogs: